Ghadjeres/schoenberg-rao/README.md

 # schoenberg-rao
-Code of the "Schoenberg-Rao distances: Entropy-based and Geometry-aware Statistical Hilbert Distances" by Hadjeres and Nielsen
+Code of the "Schoenberg-Rao distances: Entropy-based and Geometry-aware Statistical Hilbert Distances" paper by Hadjeres and Nielsen